Susan Conwell, JD

 Lance has also studied pastoral care and counseling in Detroit and Chicago.
 In 2012 he received his Master of Divinity degree from McCormick Theological Seminary in Chicago.

-Fostering Healing / Family Connections
+Fostering Healing / Family Connections Program Manager

 Jennie manages the Fostering Healing and Family Connections programs at Kids Matter Inc. She brings a strong commitment to the well-being of children, and enjoys serving as a voice for the vulnerable within the community.
 She holds a Master of Science in Community Mental Health from Southern New Hampshire University, specializing in children and families.
-Jennie spent five years as a social worker for the Division of Milwaukee Child Protective Services, first as an Ongoing Case Manager and most recently as a Court Liaison at the Vel R. Phillips Juvenile Justice Center.
+Jennie spent five years as a social worker for the Division of Milwaukee Child Protective Services, first as an Ongoing Case Manager and then as a Court Liaison at the Vel R. Phillips Juvenile Justice Center.

 Karen A. Jick, MSSW, LCSW